 The apartment that I rented in the center of Mariupol was destroyed, and my parent's apartment also burned down.
 We have nothing left in Mariupol, and there is nothing left of Mariupol.
 95% of the city is simply destroyed.
 And this was done neither by the Armed Forces of Ukraine, nor by Azov, but by the Russian army.

 There were some who rejoiced: look, your great Ukrainian army abandoned you.
 But there were those whose eyes opened.
 But now, for a piece of bread and some water, they will support anything.
-Near Prospekt Mira, 105, there was a field kitchen.
+Near Prospekt Myru, 105, there was a field kitchen.
 They gave out swill there – even pigs are fed better.
-And the bread was just lying scattered on the floor in the garage expropriated by the DPR: loaves covered with a dirty tarp.
+And the bread was just lying scattered on the floor in a garage commandeered by the DPR: loaves covered with a dirty tarp.
 When you asked for a loaf, they would cut off a chunk and throw it to you: take and be grateful.
 But people stood in lines waiting for these scraps.
 This is the worst.

 And people swallow it because they have no strength to fight.
 They feel that they have been abandoned, and in this situation, no matter how bad it sounds, they will support the aggressor.
-They are afraid of de-occupation, because they do not want to experience it all over again.
+They are afraid of liberation, because they do not want to experience it all over again.
 But there is not a single yard in Mariupol where at least one corpse was not buried.

-In Israel, people shout after me: “benderovite”, “fascist”, “Uke”
+In Israel, people shout at me: “Banderite,” “fascist,” “Uke”

 I have not been in contact with my friends from Russia since 2014.
-The war began exactly then, with the annexation of Crimea and the occupation of part of Donbass.
+The war began then, with the annexation of Crimea and the occupation of part of Donbas.
 But in Ukraine, I have never heard so many insults from the Russian Jews like here, at the Dan Panorama Hotel in Tel Aviv.

 While we were staying in the hotel, we went through the consular check and all the bureaucratic procedures.
 The Russians stood in line with us.
 At first they apologized, like: I'm sorry that I'm Russian.
 And I asked this girl from Moscow, why did you leave?